What Is the Tiebreaker Rule?

 Prospects for NPB Adoption

-Adoption of the tiebreaker in NPB's top-level regular season has not materialized, but discussions continue.
+Adoption of the tiebreaker in NPB's top-level regular season had not materialized as of 2024, but discussions continue.
 At the 2023 NPB executive committee meeting, the tiebreaker was raised as part of game-time reduction measures, though consensus among the 12 teams was not reached.
 High school baseball shifted to starting the tiebreaker from the 10th inning at the 2023 Summer Koshien, prioritizing player health.
 Internationally, the tiebreaker has become standard in the WBC and Olympics, making it increasingly difficult for NPB to remain the sole holdout.
 If adopted, key design questions include which inning to start and how to position runners.
 NPB's unique circumstance where ties affect pennant race standings also requires consideration, meaning a direct copy of MLB's format would be insufficient.